Scutterman/games/tower-defense/README.md

 If the player sets up the items and fighters well enough, all of the wave will be killed before it reaches its target.

 # TO Do
-- Change the way the items divs are rendered and tracked so the player can enter the box of another entity without replacing it.
-- Add central spawn box
-- Add creatures
 - Add tower defense mechanics